kuchar-one/fopaff/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A tool for optimizing quantum states using multi-objective optimization techniques.
     <br>
 </p>